drnsmith/pneumonia-detection-CNN/README.md

 ### **3. Model Interpretability**
 Implement techniques like Grad-CAM or similar methods to visualise regions of interest in X-ray images and improve model explainability.

+---

+## Contributing
+We welcome contributions to enhance the functionality and performance of this system.
+Please fork the repository and submit a pull request with your proposed changes.

+---

+## Repository History Cleaned

+As part of preparing this repository for collaboration, its commit history has been cleaned.
+This action ensures a more streamlined project for contributors and removes outdated or redundant information in the history.

+The current state reflects the latest progress as of 24/01/2025.

+For questions regarding prior work or additional details, please contact the author.

+---

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.